 Hosie, A.M.
 2008.
 Amphitholina cuniculus An amphipod.
 In Tyler-Walters H. and Hiscock K. (eds) Marine Life Information Network: Biology and Sensitivity Key Information Reviews, [on-line].
-Plymouth: Marine Biological Association of the United Kingdom.
-Available from: http://www.marlin.ac.uk/species/detail/2230
+Plymouth: Marine Biological Association of the United Kingdom. [cited 23-01-2018].
+Available from: https://www.marlin.ac.uk/species/detail/2230

 The information (TEXT ONLY) provided by the Marine Life Information Network (MarLIN) is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.
 Note that images and other media featured on this page are each governed by their own terms and conditions and they may or may not be available for reuse.
 Permissions beyond the scope of this license are available here.
 Based on a work at www.marlin.ac.uk